dkrzemon/MyCipher/README.md

 # MyCipher
-The project should show part of my programming skills, especially in C#..
+The project should show part of my programming skills, especially in C#.
 Project isn't finished.